 Supply Chain KPIs

-When measuring the effectiveness and cost of your supply chain you will need to set up and monitor KPIs which give visibility of cross functional activity as well as those which apply to individual supply chain components.
+When measuring the effectiveness and cost of your supply chain you will need to set up and monitor KPIs that give visibility of cross-functional activity as well as those which apply to individual supply chain components.

 - Perfect order (the degree of accuracy to which customers’ requirements are being met)